jupyterlab/jupyterlab/docs/source/user/index.md

 # User Guide

-Use this page to navigate to in-depth guides, tutorials, and how-tos for using `JupyterLab <../index>`_.
+Use this page to navigate to in-depth guides, tutorials, and how-tos for using :ref:`JupyterLab <homepage_bookmark>`.

 ```{toctree}
 :maxdepth: 2